bashhack/sesh/docs/USAGE_AND_CONFIGURATION.md

-# gitbak Usage and Configuration Guide
+# sesh Usage and Configuration Guide

-This document provides detailed instructions for configuring and using gitbak effectively in your workflow.
+This document provides detailed instructions for using and configuring sesh for secure authentication workflows across multiple providers.

 ## Workflow Overview